gcoombe/ai-baby-monitor/README.md

 # Add: over_voltage=2, arm_freq=1750
 ```

-## Contributing

-This is a personal project, but feel free to fork and customize for your needs!

 ## License

 MIT License - feel free to use this for personal or commercial projects.

-## Safety Notice

-This baby monitor is a project for learning and should not replace proper baby safety equipment or monitoring practices.
-Always follow safe sleep guidelines and use in conjunction with standard baby monitoring practices.

-## Acknowledgments

-Built with:
-- OpenCV for computer vision
-- Flask for web interface
-- SQLAlchemy for database management
-- Various Python audio processing libraries

-## Support

-For issues or questions:
-1. Check the troubleshooting section above
-2. Review logs in `logs/baby_monitor.log`
-3. Test with verbose logging: Set `logging.level: DEBUG` in `config.yaml`

----

-Built as a personal project to learn AI/ML in production environments.
-Perfect for demonstrating:
-- Real-time computer vision
-- Audio signal processing
-- Web application development
-- Database design
-- System integration
-- Deployment on edge devices (Raspberry Pi)